Skip to content

 Filters by formula

-You also have the option to add query data with filters so that Airtable only sends specific data to your WeWeb frontend.
+With filters by formula, you can query data with filters so that Airtable only sends specific data to your WeWeb frontend.

 The filters available are documented in Airtable's own API documentation.